 Danube · Sziget

-By traveling together, creating together, and learning from the rhythms of water, Rivers of Democracy seeks to inspire new forms of belonging, responsibility, and shared futures.
+Learning from the rhythms of water, Rivers of Democracy seeks to inspire new forms of belonging, responsibility, and shared futures.

 What are the routes and dates?

 The project consists of three distinct journeys across Europe.
-Each route explores a different dimension of rivers, as spiritual, artistic, and political spaces, while sharing a common thread: to experience democracy as something lived, practiced, and reimagined.
+Each route explores a different dimension of rivers, as cosmological, artistic, and political spaces, while sharing a common thread: to experience democracy as something lived, practiced, and reimagined.

 REGISTER HERE (deadline for applications 17th of May)